Groupleader

 Main research Interest: iPSC, macrophages, hematopoietic differentiation

 Ingrid Gensch studied biology at the Leibniz University in Hanover and received her bachelor’s degree in 2018.
-In 2020 she completed her training as a technician.
+In 2020 she completed her training as a technician and joined the research group directly after.
+Since 2022 she is working in an additional Lab of Nico Lachmann at the Fraunhofer ITEM in Hanover.

 Main research Interest: culture of huIPSCs, regulatory macrophages, lab organization